 Vitamin A is important anti-oxidant that helps with vision, maintaining a healthy immune system and organ health.
 The body can convert beta carotene to vitamin A quite easily and efficiently which is why Swisse, Nature’s Own and Microgenics just include a dose of beta carotene.
 The other brands provide a mix of both A and a smaller amount of beta carotene.
 All are comfortably below the 90mcg RDI for vitamin A. Readers with a high alcohol intake should be cautious as heavy alcohol consumption drastically changes how the body processes vitamin A.

 Vitamin D is especially important for healthy bone building by assisting the uptake of calcium.
 Swisse, Thompsons Nature’s Own and Cenovis all have a sensible 5mcg that is the RDI for men under 50, although for over 50s the RDI doubles to 10mcg.
 A bit of sun on the weekend will balance that out though.
 Microgenics contains 12.5mg but Centrum packs in 20mcg of D which is above even the 15mcg recommendation for men over 70.
 This should be carefully considered, as D can build up in the body when over supplemented.
-Blackmores, by contrast does not contain any D at all.

 Swisse, Thompsons and Nature’s Own are the only brands to include choline, which is helpful for memory and muscle control, but with all of them including less than 30mg against an RDI of 550mg, this is not really a major selling point.

 Iodine deficiency is surprisingly common in Australia so it is good to see that all brands other than Thompsons include this important mineral.
-Cenovis and Centrum supply the full daily RDI of 150mcg while Blackmores, Swisse and Nature’s Own have a smaller 50mcg.
+Caruso’s, Aldi, Cenovis and Centrum supply the full daily RDI of 150mcg while Blackmores, Swisse and Nature’s Own have a smaller 50mcg.
 If you’re eating bread in Australia you’ll find it’s usually fortified with iodine.
 Otherwise seafood, dairy and eggs can help.
 Note that sea salt on its own is not a good source of iodine.

 Iron deficiency is less common in men than in women, nevertheless it’s important to have enough iron to ensure you can produce enough healthy red blood cells.
 Carnivores will generally find their iron intake sufficient through meat which is more bio-available and easily absorbed.
 Vegetarians should ensure that they take sufficient vitamin C to assist with iron absorption.
 For men the Australian RDI of iron is 8mg a day.
 Nature’s Own, Cenovis and Centrum all contribute 60% or more of this amount.
 Swisse delivers about 40% while Thompsons and Blackmores do not have any iron included at all.

 The men’s RDI for potassium is 3,800mg a day so it’s fortunate that it is fairly abundant in the foods that we eat.
 A large tomato will provide approximately 400mg, 100g of spinach will pack 558mg and a cup of yogurt about 550mg.
-Swisse and Nature’s Own are the only brands to include potassium in their multis, but with just 4mg in either of them, you won’t be relying on your vitamin for this particular mineral.
+Caruso’s, Aldi, Swisse and Nature’s Own are the only brands to include potassium in their multis, but with just 4mg in either of them, you won’t be relying on your vitamin for this particular mineral.

 Selenium is a mineral that is important for the thyroid, reproductive health (it boosts motility of sperm), thyroid regulation and is a powerful anti-oxidant.
 The RDI is 60mcg per day for Australian men.
-Microgenics goes all in with 150mcg, Centrum comes close to the RDI with 55mcg while the other brands are about half that level.
+Aldi and Microgenics go all in with 150mcg, Centrum comes close to the RDI with 55mcg while the other brands are about half that level.
 A single brazil nut can provide 140mcg of selenium, so be mindful to keep your upper limit below 400mcg to avoid unwanted side-effects.

 Swisse and Nature’s Own have the longest lists of botanical extracts including Astralagus, Bilberry, Citrus Bioflavonoids, Damiana, Gingko, Globe Artichoke, Gotu Kola, Grape Seed, Green Tea, Ginseng, Lycopene, Oats, Saw Palmetto and Tribulus.
 Be mindful that dosages are often quite low, for example both brands have 120mcg of lycopene while a cup of raw tomatoes has 38 times that amount.